Pain After Vaccination in Babies – Tips to Ease It

 3. Distract Him

-Distract your baby with his favourite toy while he’s getting injected.
+Calm baby after shots by distracting him with his favourite toy while he’s getting injected.
 This can help to keep his mind off the pain.

 4. Apply a Cool Compress/Ice Pack to the Injected Area